Kidney

 Is the kidney transplant the sole option for Chronic Kidney Disease (CKD)?
 Most would believe so, but not quite.
 CKD is a chronic renal function disease and needs to be addressed over the long term.
 Even though there are only a few patients who need a transplant, there are plenty of others who do just fine without surgery using medication, dietary changes and other measures.
-As a result, this reflects how chronic kidney disease treatment can be successfully managed through non-surgical options for many patients.
+This reflects how chronic kidney disease treatment can be successfully managed through non-surgical options for many patients.

 The following facts show us how CKD is diagnosed, what treatment is like, and how to live well as a patient without receiving a kidney transplant.